MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

    >If you recorded the log-on step, the designer displays three Citrix scope applications.
 This is expected because the log-on window is a different application from the Citrix workspace.

    >[!TIP]
-   >In test and attended mode, confirm that your Citrix workspace is closed before you playback your UI flow.
+   >In test and attended mode, confirm that your Citrix workspace is closed before you playback your Windows recorder (V1) flow.
 From the notification bar, right-click on the Citrix icon and the select **Exit** to close the workspace.

 #### Troubleshooting